 Get a Head-Start

-The harsh fact is that even students who regularly do their work can find themselves behind during finals.
-Some professors will tell you that by working regularly, you can get plenty of sleep during finals.
-They’re wrong.
-Systematic work doesn’t guarantee an A, but it is still the best way to reach your goals (unless you have connections).
-Strive to set aside two to four hours each day to do some work.
-This is especially important in classes that require a lot of reading.
-Because reading is so time-consuming, it’s hard to make up for lost time at the last minute.
-There are only so many hours in a day, even during finals week.
+Even students who are consistent in their work and study can find themselves lagging during finals.
+Professors will tell you that by working regularly, you can get plenty of sleep during finals.
+However, systemic work does not always guarantee smooth, academic sailing.
+The best way to ensure achieving your academic goals, especially in important classes will require a lot of reading.
+Reading, being so time-consuming, is difficult to catch up on last-minute.
+There are already so little hours in a day- even less during finals week.

 Don't Sweat the Small Stuff

 Considering the stress of finals week, students typically tone down their other concerns, and things such as eating too much, junk food especially, or skipping routine makeup, nice dress, or working out are not top priority.
 Tasks such as cleaning or laundry may not be options during this busy academic time.
 Focusing on course work, studying, and completing assignments worth large percentages of your final grade is the most important during this time period.

 Realistically, you will have to pull an all-nighter at one point or at the least, stay up relatively late.
 Caffeine is a popular option in this case, accompanied by study guides.
 It’s advised you isolate yourself in a quiet environment to ensure the utmost concentration and focus.
 Whether it is in your room, the library, or the back of a coffee shop, distractions are limited in quiet places.
 Nowadays, group study sessions can involve too much talking, socializing, music, or other distractions which doesn’t help you in last-minute studying.

 Self-created study guides are great study tools.
 Write down key facts, key formulas, key vocabulary words, odd exceptions, and so on.
 Creating the guides can be more useful than reviewing the material, since it requires concentration and time.
 This will be a good when reviewing five minutes before the exam.